MoonInTheRiver/DiffSinger/docs/README-SVS-opencpop-pndm.md

         'input_type': 'phoneme'
     }  # input like Opencpop dataset.
 ```
+Here the inference results will be saved in `./infer_out` by default.
 ### 5. Some issues.
 a) the HifiGAN-Singing is trained on our [vocoder dataset](https://dl.acm.org/doi/abs/10.1145/3474085.3475437) and the training set of [PopCS](https://arxiv.org/abs/2105.02446).
 Opencpop is the out-of-domain dataset (unseen speaker).
 This may cause the deterioration of audio quality, and we are considering fine-tuning this vocoder on the training set of Opencpop.